a2stuff/a2d/notes/testplan.md

 * In a directory with multiple images, preview one image.
 Press S. Verify that a slideshow starts.
 Press D (or any key that doesn't have a special purpose).
 Verify that the slideshow stops.
 Press S. Verify that a slideshow starts again.
 * In a directory with multiple images, preview one image.
 Press S. Verify that a slideshow starts.
 Press Left Arrow.
 Verify that the previous image is shown, and that the slideshow stops.
 Press S. Verify that a slideshow starts again.
 * Click on the File menu, then close it.
 Double-click an image file.
 Press Escape to close the preview.
 Verify that the File menu is not highlighted.
+* Preview an image file.
+Verify that the mouse cursor is hidden.
+Without moving the mouse, press the Escape key.
+Verify that after the desktop repaints the mouse cursor becomes visible without needing to move the mouse first.

 * Put `SHOW.IMAGE.FILE` in `APPLE.MENU`, start DeskTop.
     * Select no icon, select DA from Apple menu.
 Verify nothing happens other than open/close animation and screen refresh.